Pete Best: Popularity

-Best's popularity with fans was reportedly a source of friction, as many female fans considered him to be the band's best-looking member.
+Best's popularity with fans was reportedly a source of friction, as many female fans considered him the band's best-looking member.
 Radio Merseyside presenter Spencer Leigh wrote a book chronicling Best's firing, suggesting that the other members, McCartney in particular, were jealous.
-In an issue of Bill Harry's Mersey Beat music publication in Liverpool, dated 31 August 1961, Bob Wooler reported on the Beatles' local musical impact and singled out Best for special praise, calling the group "musically authoritative and physically magnetic, example the mean, moody magnificence of drummer Pete Best – a sort of teenage Jeff Chandler".
+In an issue of Bill Harry's Mersey Beat music publication in Liverpool, dated 31 August 1961, Bob Wooler reported on the Beatles' local musical impact and singled out Best for particular praise, calling the group "musically authoritative and physically magnetic, example the mean, moody magnificence of drummer Pete Best – a sort of teenage Jeff Chandler".
 During the Teenagers' Turn showcase in Manchester, Lennon, McCartney and Harrison walked on stage to applause, but when Best walked on, the girls screamed.
 Afterwards, attentive female fans surrounded Best at the stage door, while the other members were ignored after signing a few autographs.
 McCartney's father, Jim McCartney, was present at the time and admonished Best: "Why did you have to attract all the attention?
 Why didn't you call the other lads back?
 I think that was very selfish of you."
 Lennon called the accusations of jealousy a "myth".

-In 1963 on British television, Mona, with Pete present, said of his dismissal:
+In 1963, on British television, Mona, with Pete present, said of his dismissal:

-Mona: "From the point of clash of personalities, well, probably that may be it because Peter did have a terrific fan club, you know, compared to the others."